-The City is updating seven existing specific plans and creating one new specific plan to align with the adopted 2015 General Plan.
+The City is updating seven existing specific plans and creating one new specific plan to align with the updated 2015 General Plan.
 The specific plan updates focus on establishing neighborhood-specific design and land-use goals resulting in new development standards and guidelines that will help shape the City's major commercial and mixed-use areas.
-The Central District Specific Plan (CDSP) is one of the seven existing specific plans to be updated as part of the General Plan Implementation Program.
+The LPSP is the one new specific plan to be created as part of the General Plan Implementation Program.aosed LPSP area is generally bounded by Corson Street and the Interstate 210 (I-210) Freeway to the north, Kinneloa Avenue to the east, Colorado Boulevard to the south, and Roosevelt Avenue to the west.
+The Metro A (Gold) Line runs along the I-210 freeway with the Sierra Madre Villa Station located just outside the existing LPSP boundary to the west.